ways-choir-dev/ways-choir-dev.gitlhub.io/content/choirleader.de.md

 type = "page"

 +++
-# GUNARS KALNINS - DIRECTOR OF WAYS - WITHALLYOURSENSES
+# GUNARS KALNINS - DIRECTOR OF WAYS - WITH ALL YOUR SENSES

 Gunars Kalnins - Chorleiter, Pianist, Sänger, Komponist und Arrangeur ist in Lettland geboren.